First manufactured before the war in 1937, the ERCO Ercoupe was designed to be the safest fixed wing aircraft available at the time.

-This kit is a laser-cut replica of the original Keil Kraft Small Flying Scale model of an Ercoupe.
+This kit is a laser-cut replica of the original KK Small Flying Scale model of an Ercoupe.

 Construction of the model from this kit uses the traditional method of "stick and tissue", that consists of a built up balsa wood skeleton (framework), covered with a tissue skin.

 The balsa frameworks are built over a plan that is printed at the exact scale of the model, which is in essence a real engineering drawing.

 Power is provided by rubber strip motor that is wound up before flight.
 Free flight means just that - once the model is launched, it is on its own.
 It must follow a predetermined flight path established when the model is initially adjusted for flight or "trimmed".

 This type of traditional building technique and flying requires a degree of patience and skill, but is extremely rewarding.

 Balsa wood sheets with precise laser cut parts and strip wood.